scallioglu/nanoMC/README.md

 - **`Temperature`** – Sets the system temperature, used to compute thermal energy (`kBT`).

-- **`globalminEnergy`** – Defines the desired energy minimum between two particles, controlling interaction strength.
+- **`globalminEnergy`** – Defines the desired energy minimum between two particles, controlling interaction strength (please set 0, if you want to simulate a real material based on their actual vdW interactions)

 - **`AASigma`** – Diameter of an atom in the atomistic model (used to define particle size).